Oaxaca Itinerary | Unique & Best Things to Do in Oaxaca City | 3 Days – 2 Weeks

 No matter how many days you spend in Oaxaca, I can guarantee that before you leave, you will already be planning your return.
 The magic of Oaxaca has a way to pull you back.

 Have you been to Oaxaca Mexico?
-Did you use one of the above Oaxaca Itineraries?
-Is there something you did on a Oaxaca Itinerary that you loved and I’m missing?
+Did you use this Oaxaca Itinerary?
+Is there something you would add-on to this Oaxaca itinerary that you loved?
 Let me know in the comments below!

 Disclaimer: There’s a chance this post contains affiliate links, and I receive a small (but grateful) portion of the sale.
 There’s no extra cost to you, and I only promote things that I use and love.